-Currently, Cheadle starts in House of Lies (2012) on Showtime.
-Late in 2012 he will be seen in Flight (2012), Robert Zemeckis's return to live-action filmmaking.
-In 2013 he will reprise his role as Rhodey in Iron Man 3 (2013).
+Cheadle stars in House of Lies (2012) on Showtime.
+Late in 2012, he was seen in Flight (2012), Robert Zemeckis's return to live-action filmmaking.
+In 2013, he reprised his role as Rhodey in Iron Man 3 (2013).
 Among his projects in development is a movie based on the life of jazz legend Miles Davis.

 A talented musician who plays saxophone, writes music and sings, he is also an accomplished stage actor and director and was nominated for a Grammy Award in 2004 for Best Spoken Word Album for his narration/dramatization of the Walter Mosley novel "Fear Itself".

 Other notable off-stage achievements include the 2007 BET Humanitarian Award for the cause of the people of Darfur and Rwanda, and sharing the Summit Peace Award by the Nobel Peace Prize Laureates in Rome with George Clooney for their work in Darfur.

 - IMDb Mini Biography By: Anonymous and Matt Dicker